pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"consider-using-enumerate"+OR+"C0200")

 ### [C0201](#C0201) (consider-iterating-dictionary)<a name="C0201"></a>
-Consider iterating the dictionary directly instead of calling .keys() Emitted when the keys of a dictionary are iterated through the .keys() method.
+Consider iterating the dictionary directly instead of calling .keys().

+Emitted when the keys of a dictionary are iterated through the .keys() method.
 It is enough to just iterate through the dictionary itself, as in "for key in dictionary".

 **:x: Incorrect code**